Generic Name: Cimetidine hydrochloride

 In two multicenter, double-blind, placebo-controlled studies in patients with gastroesophageal reflux disease (GERD) and endoscopically proven erosions and/or ulcers, Cimetidine was significantly more effective than placebo in healing lesions.
 The endoscopically confirmed healing rates were:

-In these trials Cimetidine was superior to placebo by most measures in improving symptoms of day- and night-time heartburn, with many of the differences statistically significant.
+In these trials Cimetidine was superior to placebo by most measures in improving symptoms of day- and night-time heartburn, many of the differences statistically significant.
 The q.i.d. regimen was generally somewhat better than the b.i.d. regimen where these were compared.

 Cimetidine significantly inhibited gastric acid secretion and reduced occurrence of diarrhea, anorexia and pain in patients with pathological hypersecretion associated with Zollinger-Ellison Syndrome, systemic mastocytosis and multiple endocrine adenomas.
 Use of Cimetidine was also followed by healing of intractable ulcers.